UEFA Euro 1992: Slogan and theme song

 Small is Beautiful was the official slogan of the contest.
 The official anthem of the tournament was "More Than a Game", performed by Towe Jaarnek and Peter Jöback.

 Logo and identity

 It was the last tournament to use the UEFA plus flag logo, and before the tournament was known as "Euro" (it is known as "Euro 1992" only retrospectively).
 It was also the first major football competition in which the players had their names printed on their backs, around the time that it was becoming a trend in club football across Europe.

 Mascot

-The official mascot of the competition was a rabbit named Rabbit, dressed in a Swedish football jersey, as well as wearing head and wristbands while playing with a ball.
+The official mascot of the competition was a rabbit coincidentally named Rabbit, dressed in a Swedish football jersey, as well as head and wristbands.